 In-network refers to the doctors, hospitals and other providers that are inside of your provider network.
-This is the group of providers that has agreed with your health insurance company to treat its customers.
+A provider network is a group of providers that have agreed with your health insurance company to treat its customers.

-Individual health insurance is coverage, purchased by you, that covers you and your family's medical needs.
+You can purchase individual health insurance to cover you and your family's medical needs.
 This type of insurance is offered and sold by private companies.

 Inpatient refers to medical care that requires admission to the hospital, usually overnight.